 - Document specimens by verifying patients’ and specimens’ information.

-Cytotechnologists with little to no experience tend to make between $41510 and $51080 while the more experienced ones make over $72780 per year.
+Cytotechnologists with little to no experience tend to make between $29910 and $38310 while the more experienced ones can earn over $66920 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Cytotechnologist is to move to a higher paying state like CA. Right now, the highest paying states for Cytotechnologists are CA, MA, CT, DC and RI.
+One of the easiest ways to increase your salary as a Cytotechnologist is to move to a higher paying state like RI.
+Right now, the highest paying states for Cytotechnologists are RI, AK, CT, NJ and OR.

-3 other factors that can increase your salary as A Cytotechnologist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Cytotechnologist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Cytotechnologists what degree they had when they got the job and most of them said they had a Post-bachelor certificate followed by Bachelors degree.
+We asked other Cytotechnologists what degree they had when they got the job and most of them said they had a Post-Baccalaureate Certificate followed by a Bachelor’s Degree.